dmarshNAIT/dmarshNAIT.github.io/courses/cpsc1012/CPSC1012_objects.markdown

 *Note: These instance fields are different from `static` fields which are associated with the class, not a specific object.
 The value of a `static` field is shared across all instances of that class.*

-When you define a class, you describe its **behaviour** using methods.
+When you define a class, you can also describe its **behaviour** using methods.
 ```csharp
 class Dog {
     private int _age;